tdobson/recipe-book/recipes/pielets.md

 - Total: 1 hour 40 minutes - 1 hour 45 minutes

 ## Servings
-Not specified in the transcript, but likely makes 6-12 pielets depending on the size of the bun tins.
+Likely makes 6-12 pielets depending on the size of the bun tins.

 ## Instructions
 1. Mash two ripe bananas well in a mixing bowl.